RedisLabs/redislabs-docs/layouts/partials/embeds/backup-locations.md

 To backup to a local mount point for a node:

+1. On each node in the cluster, create the mount point:
     1. Connect to the terminal of the RS server that the node is running on.
     1. Mount the remote storage to a local mount point.

         For example:

         ```src
         sudo mount -t nfs 192.168.10.204:/DataVolume/Public /mnt/Public
         ```

 1. In the path for the backup location, enter the mount point.